Spokane, Washington Therapists

 In Washington in 2014, there were around 501,000 adults 18 or older who reportedly had a mental illness.
 Of those, the majority did not receive treatment.
 55.6 percent didn’t receive any kind of treatment or counseling, while only 44.4 percent did receive treatment on some level.
 Overall, the estimate is that around eight percent of residents in Spokane County have a mental health issue or emotional disturbance, which is higher than the five percent rate for the rest of the state.

-In 2012, which is when the most recent statistics are available from, the national average rate of divorce was 3.4 per 1,000 people according to the CDC.
+In 2012, which is when the most recent statistics are available, the national average rate of divorce was 3.4 per 1,000 people according to the CDC.
 In the state of Washington, the divorce rate was higher than the national average at 3.9 per 1,000 people.
 That amounted to it being 15 percent higher than the national average, putting it 14th among 44 reporting states.

 Mental Health Resources in Spokane

-Spokane and most of the state of Washington does have somewhat limited resources regarding mental health care compared to the number of people who need treatment.
+Spokane and most of the state of Washington do have somewhat limited resources regarding mental health care compared to the number of people who need treatment.
 That’s one of the reasons so many people end up in emergency rooms with mental health concerns, rather than going to a specialty treatment provider or center.

 In Eastern Washington, the number of people requiring mental health care has gone up significantly in the past five years.
 This is probably in large part due to more awareness of mental illness which helps people be more likely to seek treatment.